 When a student attempts to register for a full course, they will be told the course is closed.
 If it is a course that permits waitlisting through Banner Self Service, the student can change the status of the course to **Waitlisted** in their summary pane and then click submit to process the request.

 When a seat becomes available, the first student on the waitlist will be notified via their oberlin.edu email account.
-From the time and date the email notification is sent, the student will then have 24 hours to decide if they want the seat.
+From the time and date the email notification is sent, the student will typically have 24 hours* to decide if they want the seat and to register.
 If they do not take the seat by the deadline, the second student on the waitlist will be offered the seat.

 How many students can be on a waitlist?